tfausak/splint/README.markdown

 plugin][].
 It is similar to [hlint-source-plugin][] by Ollie Charles, except that it doesn't have to re-parse the module in order to lint it.

-Splint isn't on Hackage yet, so the only way to install it is to clone the Git repository.
-And like HLint 3, it only builds with GHC 8.10.

 To use Splint, pass `-fplugin=Splint` to GHC.
 Any ideas suggested by HLint will be reported as warnings by GHC.
 For example, if you define `Main.hs` as: